Fraud & Abuse Update: 2018 National Health Care Fraud Takedown

 - For those who face audits, do not modify or destroy requested records.
 Enlist the support of experienced professionals who can help you comply with audits while protecting your rights and limiting risks for further enforcement action.

 - Following any notice of an audit or investigation, or when the OIG comes knocking at your door, seek immediate counsel and representation from proven health care fraud attorneys.

 - Compliance needs to be a priority.
 Fraud and abuse laws like the Anti-Kickback Statute, False Claims Act, and Stark Law, as well as state-based laws against health care fraud, can pose devastating penalties.

-Hendershot, Cannon & Hisey, P.C. is a Houston-based law firm with a reputation for our extensive knowledge and experience in matters involving health care regulatory compliance and health care fraud defense.
+Hendershot, Cowart & Hisey, P.C. is a Houston-based law firm with a reputation for our extensive knowledge and experience in matters involving health care regulatory compliance and health care fraud defense.
 If you would like to discuss our services and how we can assist you with creating a comprehensive compliance plan or implementing a responsive defense strategy, call (713) 909-7323 or complete an online case evaluation form.